tmtde/docker-osrm-backend-volume/README.md

-Extends the official [osrm-backend](https://hub.docker.com/r/osrm/osrm-backend/) volume definition ready to run at cycle.io.
+Extends the official [osrm-backend](https://hub.docker.com/r/osrm/osrm-backend/) with a volume definition ready to run at cycle.io.

 Running
 -------